Road trip in Greece and the Greek islands

 This road trip itinerary includes a visit to 3 of the most beautiful islands of the Ionian Sea, as well as a great drive to the west coast of Greece.

-- To begin with, as soon as your ferry from Italy arrives in Igoumenitsa, you can board one of the many ferries that depart from Igoumenitsa to the island of Corfu.
-The ferry ride is just 1.5 hours so you can even organize this as a day trip.
+- To begin with, as soon as your ferry from Italy arrives in Igoumenitsa, you can board one of the many ferries that depart from Igoumenitsa to Corfu The ferry ride is just 1.5 hours so you can even organize this as a day trip.
 In the summer months, you also have the option of getting a direct ferry from Italy to Corfu.
 After a visit to the cosmopolitan island of Corfu, you can return to Igoumenitsa for the second part of your road trip.

 - In just a 1.5-hour drive from Igoumenitsa, you can get to the island of Lefkada for some of the most impressive beaches in the Ionian Sea.
 Lefkada is the only Ionian island accessible via a causeway from mainland Greece!
 On your way to Lefkada, you can also stop at the picturesque town of Parga, or dive in the crystal sea of Syvota.
 By driving around Lefkada, you can see some of its most beautiful beaches like Porto Katsiki, Kathisma or Milos, as well its rich nature including waterfalls, caves and cliffs.